RagingTiger/RagingTiger.github.io/_posts/2018-11-23-docker-plex-media-server.md

 known as `cron`.
 While we will not discuss in detail how to edit a `crontab`, we will refer you to a previous post on the subject.

-Instead we will show you how you an example of a `crontab` entry that will backup the external drive containing all your media files and Plex data to another external drive:
+Instead we will show you an example of a `crontab` entry that will backup the external drive containing all your media files and Plex data to another external drive:
 ```